 Our audit was conducted for the purpose of forming an opinion on the financial statements that collectively comprise the Systems' basic financial statements.
-The introductory, investment, actuarial and statistical sections as listed in the table of contents and the schedule of operating expenses on page 49 are presented for purposes of additional analysis and are not a required part of the basic financial statements.
+The introductory, investment, actuarial and statistical sections as listed in the table of contents, the schedule of changes in fiduciary net position by reserve, and the schedule of operating expenses on pages 53 through 54 are presented for purposes of additional analysis and are not a required part of the basic financial statements.

-The schedule of operating expenses on page 49 is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the financial statements.
-The information on page 49 has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with U.S. generally accepted auditing standards.
-In our opinion, the information on page 49 is fairly stated in all material respects in relation to the basic financial statements as a whole.
+The schedule of changes in fiduciary net position by reserve and the schedule of operating expenses on pages 53 through 54 are the responsibility of management and were derived from and relate directly to the underlying accounting and other records used to prepare the financial statements.
+The information on pages 53 through 54 have been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with U.S. generally accepted auditing standards.
+In our opinion, the information on pages 53 through 54 are fairly stated in all material respects in relation to the basic financial statements as a whole.

-The introductory, investment, actuarial and statistical sections have not been subjected to the auditing procedures applied in the audit of the basic financial statements
+The introductory, investment, actuarial and statistical sections have not been subjected to the auditing procedures applied in the audit of the basic financial statements.

-Williams - Keepens LLC
+Williams - Keepers LLC